CodeReclaimers/neat-python/docs/customization.rst

 To use a different genome type, you can create a custom class whose interface matches that of `Genome` or `FFGenome`, and set the `genotype` member of your Config instance to this class.

-TODO: document, include example
+TODO: document genome interface, include example

-EXAMPLE: genome with an additional set of genes (used for?)
+EXAMPLE: PySpice circuit evolution

 Using a different gene type
 ---------------------------